zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 ### The UNION clause

-The `UNION` clause combines the results of two or more SELECT statements without returning any duplicate rows.
+The `UNION` clause combines the results of two or more SELECT statements without returning any duplicate rows. `UNION ALL` returns all results, including duplicates.

 #### Examples